 Whilst some films are emotional and shocking, some are comedic, poking fun at the consumption of rhino horn.
 Using several different approaches, ENV hopes to appeal to a wide range of consumers and potential consumers.

-In this table-turning video, a young boy steps up to defend rhinos while his father and his friends are absorbed in a football match on TV.
-Seeing a rhino horn recently purchased by his father to impress his friends, the youngster recalls books he has read about rhinos and rhino poaching.
+Children know the score on rhino poaching (2019): Seeing a rhino horn recently purchased by his father to impress his friends, a young boy steps up to defend rhinos.
 Unable to get their attention to remonstrate with his father, our young wildlife warrior takes matters into his own hands.

 Public Awareness at luxury car dealerships and luxury malls